AnishMachamasi/Web-Scrapping-using-AWS-Services/README.md

 # Web Scrapping using AWS Services

 This project is an automated web scrapping using AWS services.
 The project is divided into two parts: the first part is the web scrapping and the second part is the data analysis using API and visualization.
+The complete report is available at: https://drive.google.com/file/d/1M30Z0baVTR4CgCMsdyy-Sjbib8R6nE36/view?usp=sharing

 ### Challenge:
 To create a pipeline that